OpenJML/openjml.github.io/tutorial/Nullness.md

 ## Type annotations and arrays

 Applying annotations to arrays also requires some peculiar Java syntax.
-The difficulty is that one must distinguish between non-null arrays and non-null array elements.
+The difficulty is that one must distinguish between non-null array references and non-null array elements.
 Java stipulates that
 ```
 @NonNull String @Nullable [] s;
 ```